 To be eligible for the Tom Tolen Educational Scholarship, applicants must: be studying in the Northern California counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano or Sonoma; and, must be a full time junior or senior pursuing lighting studies or a graduate student who has a specific lighting project as part of a degree program; or, be a full [...]
 More

 Disney Imaginations invites students to create an iconic installation on their campus or city that serves as an inspiration, honors the past, and is a vision of the future.
-Applicants can form teams of two to four participants.
-To qualify, each team participant must be a student at least 18 years of age with junior, senior or equivalent standing or full-time graduate student in a college or [...]
+Applicants must be a student who is at least 18 years of age with junior, senior or equivalent undergraduate standing or a full-time graduate student in a college or university in the United States and currently enrolled in [...]
 More